SupaxInc/data-structure-and-algorithms/README.md

 ## 1584 - Min Cost to Connect All Points (Advanced)

 **Intuition:** Construct a minimum spanning tree from given points in a 2D space, focusing on minimizing the total edge cost with the constraint that edges represent the Manhattan distance between points.
+(The weights (cost) here is the Manhattan distance from two points)

 - Solutions